A friendly team providing professional healthcare

 When needed, pupils will have an appointment to see the medical officer and will discuss any medical concerns.
 The nursing staff will be present during this informal and brief appointment.
 Parents are very welcome at these medical sessions and should indicate this wish on the medical questionnaire.
-In any event, the medical officer will write to the parents following the medical.

 Day pupils will have blood pressure tests, height and weight measurements and sight tests carried out by the nursing staff.
 Any pupils who have results which raise concerns will be re-tested later in the term, and the parents will be informed if it is appropriate for further action to be taken.

 In the UK, all patients see their GP as the first point of contact, regardless of the medical problem.
 The GP makes an assessment of the problem, determines where treatment or other procedures are necessary, including specialist treatment.
 It is not possible for a pupil to see a specialist, whether through the NHS or private specialist, without first seeing their GP.
 Parents are always asked whether they prefer NHS or private specialists.

 Our medical practitioners are bound by the UK system of providing healthcare.
 Our focus is on providing the highest possible quality healthcare, and the NHS is widely considered to be the best healthcare system in the world.

 Parents should be aware that if they choose to make private arrangements for their children to be seen by doctors or consultants, without the agreement of the medical centre, they need to take full responsibility for the healthcare provided and understand that the school may not be able to provide the necessary monitoring or support.